 77. Agreements incidental to land matters

-(1) In order to facilitate the acquisition of, or dealing with, land to be acquired for the purposes of this Act or a relevant Act, the Minister or the Corporation may enter into agreements relating to incidental matters and things necessary to give effect to the powers conferred on the Minister or the Corporation by this Act or a relevant Act.
+(1) In order to facilitate the acquisition of, or dealing with, land to be acquired for the purposes of this Act or a relevant Act, the Minister may enter into agreements relating to incidental matters and things necessary to give effect to the powers conferred on the Minister by this Act or a relevant Act.

-(2) Where the fee simple of, or any other estate or interest in, any land is vested in the Minister or the Corporation and the Minister or the Corporation at the time of the acquisition or subsequently does not require the exclusive use and occupation of that land, then the Minister or the Corporation may in writing grant —
+(2) Where the fee simple of, or any other estate or interest in, any land is vested in the Minister and the Minister at the time of the acquisition or subsequently does not require the exclusive use and occupation of that land, then the Minister may in writing grant —

-(a) a lease or licence to occupy the land or any part of the land, either exclusively or concurrently with the Minister or the Corporation; or
+(a) a lease or licence to occupy the land or any part of the land, either exclusively or concurrently with the Minister; or

 (b) any interest in or right to use that land or any part of the land,

-to any other person (subject to the provisions of subsection (3) and of Division 5 of Part 9 of the Land Administration Act 1997), and where the lease, licence or other interest or right so granted is stated in that grant as being given by way of consideration for the acquisition of the land by the Minister or the Corporation then that lease, licence, interest or right shall not be revoked without compensation unless the parties otherwise agree.
+to any other person (subject to the provisions of subsection (3) and of Division 5 of Part 9 of the Land Administration Act 1997), and where the lease, licence or other interest or right so granted is stated in that grant as being given by way of consideration for the acquisition of the land by the Minister then that lease, licence, interest or right shall not be revoked without compensation unless the parties otherwise agree.

-(3) Where the Minister or the Corporation exercises the powers conferred by subsection (2), then unless an agreement entered into between the Minister or the Corporation and the person to whom the lease, licence, interest or right is granted otherwise provides, the grant —
+(3) Where the Minister exercises the powers conferred by subsection (2), then unless an agreement entered into between the Minister and the person to whom the lease, licence, interest or right is granted otherwise provides, the grant —

-(a) shall be deemed to be subject to a condition that the Minister or the Corporation shall be indemnified against any costs, damages, claims, or expenses arising therefrom; and
+(a) shall be deemed to be subject to a condition that the Minister shall be indemnified against any costs, damages, claims, or expenses arising therefrom; and

 (b) subject to subsection (2), may be terminated without any liability for compensation thereby arising, on not less than 21 days prior written notice.

 [Section 77 inserted by No. 25 of 1985 s.
 18; amended by No. 73 of 1995 s.
 42; No. 31 of 1997 s.
 137(8); No. 38 of 2007 s.
-135.]
+135; No. 25 of 2012 s.
+109.]

 78. Power to dispose of acquired land no longer needed for statutory purpose

-(1) Subject to subsection (2) and to section 12EB(2) of the Country Areas Water Supply Act 1947 but otherwise in accordance with Part 9 of the Land Administration Act 1997, the Minister or the Corporation may sell or otherwise deal with any land, or any estate or interest in land, acquired by a former Minister, a statutory authority, the former Commission, the Minister or the Corporation and vested in the Minister or the Corporation for the purposes of this Act or a relevant Act and no longer required for such purposes.
+(1) Subject to subsection (2) and to section 12EB(2) of the Country Areas Water Supply Act 1947 but otherwise in accordance with Part 9 of the Land Administration Act 1997, the Minister may sell or otherwise deal with any land, or any estate or interest in land, acquired by a former Minister, a statutory authority, the former Commission or the Minister and vested in the Minister for the purposes of this Act or a relevant Act and no longer required for such purposes.

-(2) Where any such land, estate or interest acquired by a former Minister, a statutory authority, the former Commission, the Minister or the Corporation was not acquired under this Act or any other Act by way of compulsory taking for any public work, sections 187, 188, 189, 190, and 191 of the Land Administration Act 1997 shall not have effect in relation thereto.
+(2) Where any such land, estate or interest acquired by a former Minister, a statutory authority, the former Commission or the Minister was not acquired under this Act or any other Act by way of compulsory taking for any public work, sections 187, 188, 189, 190, and 191 of the Land Administration Act 1997 shall not have effect in relation thereto.

 [Section 78 inserted by No. 25 of 1985 s.
 18; amended by No. 73 of 1995 s.
 42; No. 31 of 1997 s.
 137(9) and 142; No. 38 of 2007 s.
-118.]
+118; No. 25 of 2012 s.
+91.]

 79. Subdivision of acquired land